ENGL 101 Composition and Rhetoric

 Essay Assignments (3)

 The student will complete 7 Composition Practice Quizzes.
 Each Composition Practice Quiz Assignment provides the student with information about course topics that can be applied to the writing assignments while accessing his/her understanding of the concepts discussed in the Learn content in each Module: Week.
+Each quiz will contain 15 multiple-choice questions, be limited to one hour, and allow three attempts where the highest attempt will count towards the grade.
 (CLO: A, B, C, D, E, F, G)

-The student will complete 6 Grammar Practice Quizzes to prepare for the 2 Grammar Quizzes.
+The student will complete 6 Grammar Practice Quizzes to prepare for the 2 Grammar Comprehensive Quizzes.
+Each quiz will contain 10 true/false or multiple-choice questions, be limited to one hour, and allow three attempts with the highest attempt counting towards the grade.
 (CLO: F, G)

-The student will complete 2 open-note quizzes on the grammar concepts covered in the Grammar Practice Quiz Assignments.
-Each quiz consists of 25 true/false and multiple-choice questions, has a 1 hour and 30 minutes time limit, and can be taken up to 3 times with the highest score counting for the grade.
+The student will complete 2 open-note Grammar Comprehensive Quizzes on the grammar concepts covered in the Grammar Practice Quiz Assignments.
+Each quiz will contain 10 true/false and multiple-choice questions, be limited to one hour, and allow three attempts with the highest attempt counting towards the grade.
 (CLO: F, G)

 Top 1% For Online Programs